 His PhD studies were funded by the Institute for the Promotion of Innovation by Science and Technology in Flanders (IWT) and the Cystic Fibrosis Trust (UK) and were carried out in the Laboratory of Microbiology in the Faculty of Sciences at Ghent University, under the supervision of Prof. Peter Vandamme.
 Subsequently Tom Coenye worked as a postdoctoral fellow in the lab of Prof. John J. LiPuma (Department of Communicable Diseases, University of Michigan, Ann Arbor, USA) on epidemiology and population structure of B. cepacia complex isolates and the identification of unusual respiratory pathogens present in the lungs of CF patients (from February 2001 untill April 2002).

 Upon his return to Belgium, he rejoined the group of Peter Vandamme to continue his work on the taxonomy of Gram-negative non-fermenters and the use of novel approaches (based on whole-genome sequences) in bacterial taxonomy.
 His work was funded by the Belgian Federal Government (a DWTC Return Grant) and the Fund for Scientific Research-Flanders (FWO Postdoctoral Fellowship).
 For this taxonomic work he received the 2007 Dade Behring MicroScan Young Investigator Award from the American Society for Microbiology and the American Academy for Microbiology.

-He joined the Laboratory of Pharmaceutical Microbiology (as a postdoctoral research and teaching assistant) in April 2005 and was appointed as research professor in October 2006.
+He joined the LPM Laboratory of Pharmaceutical Microbiology (as a postdoctoral research and teaching assistant) in April 2005 and was appointed as research professor in October 2006.

-His present research interests include:
+Present research interests include:

 - (i) gene expression profiling in microbial biofilms using real-time quantitative PCR, micro-array analysis and next-generation sequencing,